 We are experts in the field of tree cutting and trimming.
 We can meet all of your tree removal needs in a professional manner.
 What’s more, we have an excellent track record.
 Everything we do complies with the 1995 Occupational Health and Safety Act 85.
-What’s more, we have accreditations in tree felling and it's operations.
+What’s more, we have accreditation in tree felling and it's operations.

 We provide a number of horticultural services in your area.
 Our main services are: